 Where proof of vaccination is required

-Have your vaccine certificate or receipt and your ID ready when entering a business or organization.
+Have your vaccine certificate and your ID ready when entering a business or organization.

 Businesses and organizations are required to check that your name and date of birth on your proof of vaccination matches your ID.

-You must show your proof of vaccination and ID to enter indoor areas of:
+You must show your proof of vaccination (enhanced vaccine certificate with QR code) and ID to enter indoor areas of:

-- outdoor meeting and event spaces (with limited exemptions)
+- outdoor meeting and event spaces including conference centres or convention centres (with limited exemptions)

 - outdoor facilities used for sports and recreational fitness activities, including waterparks and personal physical fitness training (with limited exemptions)